kunisen/tejun/install/enable_ssl/basic_step_use_certgen_for_mac.md

 signing requests for use with SSL in the Elastic stack.
 Depending on the command line option specified, you may be prompted for the following:

-* The path to the output file
-    * The output file is a zip file containing the signed certificates and private keys for each instance.
-If a Certificate Authority was generated, the certificate and private key will also be included in the output file.
-* Information about each instance
-    * An instance is any piece of the Elastic Stack that requires a SSL certificate.
-      Depending on your configuration, Elasticsearch, Logstash, Kibana, and Beats may all require a certificate and private key.
-    * The minimum required value for each instance is a name.
-This can simply be the hostname, which will be used as the Common Name of the certificate.
-A full distinguished name may also be used.
-    * A filename value may be required for each instance.
-This is necessary when the name would result in an invalid file or directory name.
-The name provided here is used as the directory name (within the zip) and the prefix for the key and certificate files.
-The filename is required if you are prompted and the name is not displayed in the prompt.
-    * IP addresses and DNS names are optional.
-Multiple values can be specified as a comma separated string.
-If no IP addresses or DNS names are provided, you may disable hostname verification in your SSL configuration.
-* Certificate Authority private key password
-    * The password may be left empty if desired.

-Let's get started...

-Enter password for CA private key:
-Enter instance name:
-A name must be provided
-Would you like to specify another instance?
-Press 'y' to continue entering instance information:
-Certificates written to /Users/kuniyasu/tmp/cert_blog/MyExample_Global_CA.zip

 This file should be properly secured as it contains the private keys for all instances and the certificate authority.